The

 training and, in many cases, no prior acting experience at all, the

-Working
+Working with one

 dolly rig, Windermere Pictures completed every scene of the